grofers/ccq/README.md

 ### Installation

 If you use NPM, use `npm install ccq`.
 Otherwise, download the latest release.
 AMD, CommonJS, and vanilla environments are supported.
-In vanilla, a d3 global is exported:
+In vanilla, a `Queue` global is exported:

 ```html
 <script src="https://github.com/grofers/ccq/releases/download/v0.1.0/ccq-0.1.0.min.js"></script>